-Some manufacturers made/make "projection" type eyepieces.
+Some manufacturers made/make "projection" type photoeyepieces.
 These are inserted into the trinocular tube.
-They "pick up" the real intermediate image that is located in the trinocular tube, and project it to form another real image some distance above.
-Generally they also magnify (or reduce) the intermediate image to some degree in order to provide a better "fit" onto the sensor used.
+They "pick up" the real intermediate image that is located in the trinocular tube and project it to form another real image some distance above.
+Generally they will also magnify (or reduce) the intermediate image to some degree in order to provide a better "fit" onto the sensor used.
 With proper adapters a camera body can then be positioned above this projection eyepiece so that the newly created "real" image coincides with the camera sensor.

-If there are no designed projective type eyepieces available, a "regular" viewing eyepiece can be pressed into service to allow this technique.
+If there are no projective type eyepieces or manufacturer designed camera connection optics available, a "regular" viewing eyepiece can be pressed into service to allow this technique.
 If it is elevated in the trinocular tube a little higher than the normal position (about 5-10mm often works out OK), it can project an image onto a camera sensor placed above it.
-(Image quality may be variable, and I would suspect it is generally a little lower than when using a manufacturers designed projection eyepiece... if one is available.
+(Image quality may be variable, and I would suspect it is generally a little lower than when using a manufacturers designed projection eyepiece, should one be available.